 It’s a good idea to look for contact information and to call or email the provider using the details provided.
 If the phone number isn’t working or the email bounces back, it’s a sure-fire sign that the website — and its attractive offers — is a scam.

-Visit whois.net to investigate the age of the domain.
 Older websites are often more trustworthy, especially when you consider how frequently scam websites suddenly pop up before disappearing again shortly thereafter.
 Note that many scam websites appear seasonally to take advantage of unsuspecting shoppers in search of a bargain over the holidays.

 Last but not least, keep a close eye on the specifics when filling in your personal and financial details at check-out.
 There’s no reason why retail websites would require your social security number or your date of birth — although do remember that it’s quite normal for online casino websites to request this information to verify your age before you’re cleared to play casino table games and online slots.

 Some digital payment methods are safer than others.
-According to experts, while none are entirely risk-free, you’re likely to be safest when paying with your debit or credit card, when using funds from your PayPal or Neteller account, or when using a trusted app designed for secure online payments, like Shop Pay.
+According to experts, while none are entirely risk-free, you’re likely to be safest when paying with your debit or credit card, when using funds from your PayPal or Neteller account, or when using a trusted app designed for secure online payment processing, like Shop Pay.

 There’s more that you can do to protect your computer and/or smartphone than downloading an app or add-on.
-Start by installing a reputable anti-virus and anti-malware software and ensuring that it’s always properly updated (updating your operating system (OS) with relevant security patches is crucial, too.)
+Start by installing a reputable anti-virus and anti-malware software and ensuring that it’s always properly updated (updating your operating system (OS) with relevant security patches is crucial, too).

 Ensure that your firewall is on and functioning as it should and, lastly, take the time to clear your browser history and device cache at least once a week (preferably every day) to prevent hackers from accessing confidential information.